 We all know conservation is a very competitive field.
 Employers regularly get tens – sometimes hundreds – of applications to sift through, meaning it’s important you do all you can to stand out from the crowd and sell yourself.
 If you’re not used to writing CVs, cover letters, applications forms or doing interviews, these most important of steps might just trip you up.

 Don’t worry, because Conservation Careers can help you with each step of the application process.
 We know what employers want and can work with you to improve your chances.
 We also don’t cost the earth.
-We charge £50 per hour, and in most cases two hours is enough.

 “When I saw my dream job come up I knew I couldn’t miss my chance!
 I decided to get the help and advice from Conservation Careers and, guess what, it paid off: I got the job!
 They really took the time to review my application in detail and provided me with invaluable feedback.
 Not only the common advice you get to hear everywhere, but a very personal, challenging but encouraging, positive analysis and comments.
 They made me see the application process differently, as an opportunity more than an obstacle to overcome.
 The “dummy” interview was, in my opinion, hard and thought-provoking, with questions I never thought could be asked, but which is exactly what you need to prepare yourself.
 Finally, what really made a difference was the overall confidence it gave me about the value of my competencies and experiences, and the fact I felt able and willing to share my enthusiasm about them!
 I would recommend anyone who seeks to evolve or define themselves professionally to use their advice, whether in the context of an application or not!”
 Lise Goudeseune, Brussels.